ourfalia/Arabist/README.md

 10. [PostgreSQL](https://en.wikipedia.org/wiki/PostgreSQL)
     - PostgreSQL was used as database for this project.

-## Testing
+## Testing Write-ups:

-- Manual testing was conducted to check all the functionalities of the website.
+Comprehensive testing was conducted throughout the development of the Arabista Restaurant Website to ensure its functionality, usability, and compatibility across different devices and browsers.
+The testing process involved the following key steps:

+- ### Functional Testing:
+Rigorous testing was performed to verify that all interactive elements, such as navigation menus, forms, and buttons, function as intended.
+This includes testing links, form submissions, and error handling to ensure a seamless user experience.

+- ### Responsive Testing:
+The website was tested on various devices, including desktop computers, tablets, and smartphones, to ensure responsiveness and optimal performance across different screen sizes.
+This testing aimed to guarantee that the website provides a consistent and user-friendly experience regardless of the device used.

+- ### Browser Compatibility Testing:
-- The Website was tested on Google Chrome, Internet Explorer, Microsoft Edge and Safari browsers.
+The Arabista website was tested on multiple web browsers, including popular ones such as Chrome, Firefox, Safari, and Internet Explorer, to ensure consistent rendering and functionality across different browser environments.

-- The website was viewed on a variety of devices such as Desktop, Laptop and iPhone11.
-- A large amount of testing was done to ensure that all pages were linking correctly.
-- Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.
+- ### Usability Testing:
+ Usability tests were conducted to gather feedback from representative users, evaluating their experience with the website's navigation, content readability, and overall usability.
+This feedback was used to identify areas for improvement and make necessary adjustments to enhance user satisfaction.

+- ### Performance Testing:
+ Performance testing was carried out to assess the website's loading speed and responsiveness.
+This involved evaluating page load times, optimizing image sizes, and minimizing unnecessary code or resources to ensure optimal performance.

 ### Known Bugs